Australia's Major Regions

 "Any Season, Any Road, Any View - A Variety To Ponder Over"

-Major Regions of Australia
+Typical Major Geographical Regions of Australia

 There are literally dozens of regional areas throughout Australia, all with their own unique sights to see and places to visit.
 Some of the best places in Australia to holiday are the country and coastal regional areas with the rugged outback, long deserted sandy beaches and the landscapes.